jpedro/jpedro.github.io/.posts/schemaless.md

 # Schemaless

 Schemaless databases are in fashion for a reason.

-On relational databases, out of the box schema changes sometimes involve locking and copying an entire table from the old to the new structure.
+On relational databases, out of the box schema changes sometimes involve locking and copying an entire table from the old structure to the new.
 When that table holds millions and millions of rows it will be unavailable, sometimes for hours and hours.

+Schemaless data is easier to shard, across nodes.

 ## Things